Julia-Karpa/BakedWithLove/README.md

 <img src="/assets/screeenshots/cssnoerrors.png">

 <img src="/assets/screeenshots/Screenshot 2024-03-25 095300.png">
-The most disappointing part of this project for me was seeing the page performance score.
+The most disappointing part of this project was seeing the page performance score.
 Although I did compress the photos, I still only ended up scoring 64 for performance.
-I did take the photos with a professional camera, so the image sizes were very large to start with.
+I took the photos with a professional camera, so the image sizes were very large to start with.

 ### Further Testing
 The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
 The website was viewed on a variety of devices such as Desktop, Laptop and Android phones.
-I also presented my website to classmates twice and received verbal feedback from them.
+I also presented my website to classmates and received verbal feedback from them.

 ## Honourable mentions
 Thank you to Komal Karir, my course tutor, who was always on hand whenever I had a question.